Renewing the World: A Philosophical History of Early Modern Ecology

 Introduction

 This project undertakes the first comprehensive investigation of early modern ecology.
 NEWWORLD counters the standard historiographical argument that ecological concern is a recent phenomenon.
-A key element in that claim is the assumption that the terminology of environmental care is recent: the term 'ecology' was invented in the 19th century by Ernst Haeckel; 'sustainability' is a 20th-century coinage; and 'the environment' was used for the first time in English by Thomas Carlyle in 1827.
+A key element in that claim is the assumption that the terminology of environmental care is recent: the term 'ecology' was invented in the 19th century by Ernst Haeckel; 'sustainability' is a 20th-century coinage; 'the environment' was used for the first time in English by Thomas Carlyle in 1827.

 Historical Context